Tencent/TNN/doc/en/development/model_check_en.md

 `` `

 ## V. Tool Restrictions
-* Currently the tool only supports fp32 model verification;
 * For per-layer model checking, only the fp32 precision is supported.
 For only-output model checking, the precision is decided by device automatically.